top of page

 Introduction

 Nathanael son of Tolmai (Hebrew: bar Tolmai—Greek: Bartholomaios, "Bartholomew") was born circa AD 15 (3775–3776 in the Hebrew calendar) in the Roman district of Galilee.
-The synoptic gospel writers Matthew (10:3), Mark (3:18), and Luke (6:14; Acts 1:13) called him Bartholomew (G918, "son of Tolmai," from H1247 and H8526), while John referred to him by his first name, Nathanaēl (G3482, from H5417; Nethanel, "gift from God;" see 21:1-2).
+The synoptic gospel writers Matthew, Mark, and Luke (Matt.
+10:3; Mark 3:18; Luke 6:14; Acts 1:13) called him Bartholomew (G918, "son of Tolmai," from H1247 and H8526), while John referred to him by his first name, Nathanaēl (G3482, from H5417; Nethanel, "gift from God;" see 21:1-2).
 He was from the Galilean village of Cana, where Jesus turned water into wine (John 2:1-12; 4:46).
 Many biblical scholars consider Nathanael and Bartholomew to be two different men.
 However, their strict criticism methods rule out the process of elimination between the synoptic lists of Jesus' apostles and that of John.
 It is evident by the etymology of both names that Nathanael was his first while Bartholomew was his surname.
 Nathanael was a close friend of Philip of Bethsaida, who introduced him to Jesus (John 1:45).

 Bearded man in a light blue headscarf and brown robe, looking serious.
 Dark, leafy background creates a contemplative mood.